EasyTabs-Team/yikes-inc-easy-custom-woocommerce-product-tabs/readme.md

 ### Credits

-This plugin is a Community fork of <a href="https://github.com/EasyTabs-Team/yikes-inc-easy-custom-woocommerce-product-tabs" target="_blank">, which was previouly maintained by EvanHerman.
+This plugin is a Community fork of [Custom Product Tabs for WooCommerce](https://wordpress.org/plugins/yikes-inc-easy-custom-woocommerce-product-tabs/), previouly maintained by EvanHerman.
-Originally a fork of <a href="https://wordpress.org/plugins/woocommerce-custom-product-tabs-lite/" target="_blank">SkyVerge WooCommerce Custom Product Tabs Lite</a>.
+Originally a fork of [Custom Product Tabs Lite for WooCommerce](https://wordpress.org/plugins/woocommerce-custom-product-tabs-lite/) by SkyVerge.